abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 - Create a vault lock policy.
 - Lock the policy from future edits(can't be changed or deleted)
 - Helpful for compliance and data retention.

+## AWS CloudFront And AWS Global Accelerator.

+### What is AWS Cloudfront?

+- It's a content delivery network(CDN).
+- **It improves read performance, content is cached at the edge locations.
+- Improves user experience.
+DDoS protection(because its worldwide),also integrated with shield, AWS WAF.